- Reporting Reference Guide Introduction

 Note: This report provides records for voice and chat interactions only.
 Email interaction records appear in the Email Detail Report.

 This report is the same as the Call Detail report, with the exception that it is exported in .CSV format only.
 Because this report is available out-of-the-box as a .CSV file, large volumes of data over long periods of time (e.g., per quarter, half a year, etc.) can be exported conveniently into a single file without using JasperSoft Studio.

-All time is given in the Universal Coordinated Time (UTC) time zone.
+All time is given in Universal Coordinated Time (UTC).

 The metrics of this report are organized into columns, which are described as follows in the order in which they appear in the report.